simplecloudapp/proxy-essentials-plugin/README.md

 ## Configuration

-Plugin configuration is done via the `config.yml` file.
-In this file, you will find all options to customize the MOTD and TabList.
+The plugin is configured via the files `proxy-velocity.jar` and `proxy-bungeecord.jar`.
+In these files you will find all the options for customizing MOTD and TabList.

 ## Additional Information